civo/terraform-provider-civo/docs/resources/firewall_rule.md

 * `id` - A unique ID that can be used to identify and reference a Firewall Rule.
 * `firewall_id` - The Firewall id
-* `protocol` This may be one of "tcp", "udp", or "icmp".
+* `protocol` - This may be one of "tcp", "udp", or "icmp".
-* `start_port` The start port where traffic to be allowed.
+* `start_port` - The start port where traffic to be allowed.
-* `end_port` The end port where traffic to be allowed.
+* `end_port` - The end port where traffic to be allowed.
-* `cidr` A list of CIDR notations of the other end to affect.
+* `cidr` - A list of CIDR notations of the other end to affect.
-* `direction` Will this rule affect ingress traffic
+* `direction` - Will this rule affect ingress traffic
-* `label` A string that will be the displayed name/reference for this rule (optional)
+* `label` - A string that will be the displayed name/reference for this rule

 ## Import